 Why This Framework Sticks

 I didn't build this from theory.
 I built it from 28 years of real salon experience, including running my own salon, The Warehouse Salon.
-Every element of the 5 Forces framework has been tested in real businesses with real money on the line.
+Every element of the Five Forces framework has been tested in real businesses with real money on the line.

 That's the difference between this and the advice you find online.
 Online advice is usually one person's opinion about one piece of the puzzle.
-The 5 Forces framework is the whole puzzle, built by someone who's put it together hundreds of times.
+The Five Forces framework is the whole puzzle, built by someone who's put it together hundreds of times.

 Stop trying to fix your salon one piece at a time.
 Fix the whole thing.